-Your personal data will only be conveyed to state institutions and authorities in legally essential cases or for criminal prosecution based on attacks on our network infrastructure.
-The data are not transmitted to third parties for other purposes.
+Your personal data will only be transmitted to public institutions and authorities if legally required or for the purpose of criminal prosecution due to attacks on our network infrastructure.
+The data is not shared with third parties for any other purposes.

 • Restriction of processing (Article 18 GDPR)

-• Rights to complain to the regulator (Article 77 GDPR).
-For the MPG, this is the Bavarian Data Protection Authority (BayLDA), Postbox 1349, 91504 Ansbach.
+• Rights to lodge a complaint with a supervisory authority (Article 77 GDPR).
+For the MPG, this is BayLDA (Bavarian Data Protection Authority), Postbox 1349, 91504 Ansbach.

 The tax.mpg.de website allows you to subscribe to our free email information services such as the newsletter or information on our events.
 When you register, we receive the data entered in the form.
 As a rule, this means your email address and your first and last name.
 We inform you during the registration process of how exactly this data will be processed, and ask for your consent.
 In addition, reference is made to this data protection declaration.
 The data will be used exclusively for the purpose indicated.

-The legal basis for the processing of the data after the user has registered for the newsletter is the user’s consent, according to Article 6(1)(a) of the GDPR.
+The legal basis for the processing of the data after the user has registered for the newsletter is the user’s consent, according to Article 6, para.
+1, lit. a GDPR.
 The data is recorded in order to enable us to provide you with the information requested.
 The data is deleted once it is no longer necessary to achieve the purpose for which it was collected.
 Accordingly, the user’s email address is stored as long as the subscription is active.

 The Institute uses rapidmail to send the newsletter and event invitations by email.
 Your data will therefore be transmitted to rapidmail GmbH.
 It is prohibited for rapidmail GmbH to use your data for purposes other than sending the Institute’s emails. rapidmail GmbH is not permitted to pass on or sell your data. rapidmail is a German, certified newsletter software provider which has been carefully selected in accordance with the requirements of the GDPR and the BDSG.